GD-JumpStart/Application/README.md

 # JumpStart
-Formerly GD ModManager--A Mod Manager and Installer for Geometry Dash
+The user interface and main project for JumpStart